ashleychontos/pySYD/docs/usage/cli/help.rst

     As you are navigating this page, keep in mind that we also have a special :ref:`glossary <usage-cli-glossary>` for all our command-line options.
-This includes everything from the variable type, default value and relevant units to how it's stored within the software itself!
-These links are provided at the bottom of each section.
+This includes everything from the variable type, default value and relevant units to how it's stored within the software itself.
+These glossary links are provided at the bottom of each section.

 Jump to:
 ********

  - :ref:`high-level functions <user-guide-cli-help-high>`
  - :ref:`data analyses <user-guide-cli-help-data>`
  - :ref:`estimate initial values <user-guide-cli-help-est>`
  - :ref:`background fit <user-guide-cli-help-bg>`
  - :ref:`global fit <user-guide-cli-help-globe>`
- - :ref:`echelle diagram <user-guide-cli-help-ed>`
+ - :ref:`plotting <user-guide-cli-help-plot>`
  - :ref:`estimate uncertainties <user-guide-cli-help-mc>`
  - :ref:`parallel processing <user-guide-cli-help-pp>`